sarahlou21/dissertation/README.md

 The metrics included, balanced accuracy, F1, precision and recall.

-Statistical testing including Spearmans rank correlation and Chi-squared testing was also used alongside graphical representation of results.
+Statistical testing including Spearman's rank correlation and Chi-squared testing was also used alongside graphical representation of results.

 ### 8. "mel_vs_nonmel.csv"
 This .csv contains the information as described in "ISIC_2019_Training_Metadata_with_full_paths_with_brisque_and_class.csv" but with adaptations, these include the binary lesion class, either MEL or NON_MEL.
 In addition, the age group that is now either one of four categories; 0-20, 21-40, 41-60 and >60 years.